happy-little-one/pure-editor/readme.md

 ## Attention

-PureEditor has not a toolbar and any default ui, you should provide all the render functions, this is for leave the full ability to you to controll them(or just because I'm lazy?). any thing I may help,submit an issue.
+PureEditor has no toolbar and any default ui, you should give it every render function, this is for leave the full ability to you to controll them(or just because I'm lazy?). any thing I may help, submit an issue.